charlesreid1/2019-snakemake-byok8s/docs/kubernetes_gcp.md

 enable the API for you, it will give you a direct link to the relevant Google Cloud Console page.

-## Google Kubernetes Engine
+## Google Kubernetes Engine (GKE)

-GKE uses Google Cloud compute nodes to run a kubernetes cluster on Google Cloud infrastructure.
+GKE uses GCP compute nodes to run a kubernetes cluster on Google Cloud infrastructure.
 It automatically sets up the cluster for you, and allows you to use `kubectl` and `gcloud` to manage and interact with the remote cluster.